 Why was this Shelby Mustang convertible turned into a 1968 model?

-Ford made some slight changes for the 1968 Mustang, and promotions for them were gearing up.
+Around the same time, Ford made some slight changes to the production 1968 Mustang, and promotions for them were gearing up.
 It wanted to see those changes incorporated into this one convertible Shelby GT 500.
-Ford was still using it.
+Ford was surprisingly still using it.

 The 1968 replacement parts did wind up on it, and with those additions, it became a 1968 Shelby GT500 Mustang.
 Once the promotional needs were fulfilled, the convertible ended up on a used car lot as a 1968 model.

 When did Carroll Shelby sign the dash and hood?

 It ended up in the hands of the Volo Auto Museum in Volo, Illinois, which owned and displayed it until 2009.
 What confirms this is a 1967 and not 1968 is the one-year-only dual-quad 428 ci engine.
 After it was discovered what year it actually was, 1967 Shelby parts were reapplied.